 Many see the Treaty of Rome, signed on March 25, 1957, as the seedling that has grown into the European Union.
 This treaty introduced the European Economic Community.
 It wasn’t signed in London or Paris, Vienna or Amsterdam, but it was signed in Rome.
 Verse 42 of Daniel’s prophecy speaks about the toes of this statue, and this is also interesting, as the European nations fit this description very well.
 France at times has been strong and then very weak.
 Germany has been strong but also very weak.
 We can say the same about England, Italy, and Spain too.
 In the days in which we live we see a push by the elites of Europe and the USA (descendants of the Roman Empire) to a one-world government.

 The clash with the Rock comes upon the feet of the statue (v.
 34).
 Verse 44 says, "in the time of those kings,” God will set up His kingdom, which will never be destroyed.
 It is not clear from the passage what kings or leaders are mentioned, but the ten kings are symbolized by the ten toes of the image, the last stage of the fourth kingdom.
 We will see this confirmed by the two following passages we are studying today (Daniel 7 and Revelation 13).
 These ten leaders of nations will be in power when the Antichrist comes on the scene.

-To study this theme further, you may like to view a YouTube video: If the below link is taken down, do a Google search on the topic, The New World Order – A 6000 Year History.
+To study this theme further, you may like to view a YouTube video on the topic.
+I can't put the link here, but you can do a Google search on the topic, The New World Order – A 6000 Year History.
 If you start it at 1:35:38 you can watch the presenter talk about the Ten Kingdoms, found on a 1973 Club of Rome document.
-Here’s the link: https://www.youtube.com/watch?v=-klNO-AjW6M